BenH11235/KeyReuseFinder/README.md

 ## Installation

-Simply clone the repository to your local directory:
+You have two options.
+Either clone the repository to your local directory of choice by running git from the command line:

 `git clone https://github.com/BenH11235/KeyReuseFinder`

-If you'd rather not use git from the command line, you can also download a zip of the source code via HTTP: click [here](https://github.com/BenH11235/KeyReuseFinder/archive/master.zip).
+Or download a zip of the source code via HTTP: click [here](https://github.com/BenH11235/KeyReuseFinder/archive/master.zip).

 KeyReuseFinder requires Python 2.7.X with the [numpy](http://numpy.org) package installed.
 See [here](http://www.scipy.org/install.html) for instructions for how to get Numpy depending on your operating system.
+To check if you have numpy installed, run Python from the command line and try:

+`import numpy`

+If you have numpy installed, this will pass silently with no output.
+If you do not have numpy installed, Python will throw an ImportError.

 ## Usage